dennisgallina/quiz_app/README.md

 ## Features

-* A set of 10 multiple-choice questions with varying difficulty levels.
+* A set of 6 multiple-choice questions with varying difficulty levels.
 * A progress bar to track the current question.
 * A 'Restart Quiz' button to start the quiz over.
 * A summary of the user's score at the end of the quiz.

-## To-do list

-* Add more questions and difficulty levels.
-* Implement a timer for each question.
-* Provide feedback based on the user's score.
-* Share the quiz results with friends.

 ## Contributing